 AUS 8 is easier to sharpen compared to the D2 and has the same edge retention and corrosion resistance with lower toughness compared to the D2.

-The D2 steel has a high wear resistance, hardness, and good toughness, which make it an excellent choice for knife makers, and if you do a little search on the market (example: go to baldehq.com) you ‘ll find out how cheap are the knives compared to their high quality, but it doesn’t mean that the D2 is better than the high-end steel knives, at the end it depends on your usage, so the most crucial factor it’s your need in the kife, its basically what the defines if it’s a good or bad knife.
+The D2 steel has a high wear resistance, hardness, and good toughness, which make it an excellent choice for knife makers, and if you do a little search on the market (example: go to bladehq.com) you ‘ll find out how cheap are the knives compared to their high quality, but it doesn’t mean that the D2 is better than the high-end steel knives.
+In the end, it depends on your usage, so the most crucial factor it’s your need in the knife, its basically what the defines if it’s a good or bad knife.